ZhengdaoZhang/my-study/english/README.md

 T: What made you make the jump to tech?
 A: I saw that tech companies appreciate innovation and care for the employees' well-being.
 This is directly related to what made me want to become a psychologist.
 So basically, that's what brought me here.
 T: Awesome.
 It was great to get to know you better.

+## class 8

+Learn show to talk about hobbies an interests
+In this course, you'll learn different ways to talk about hobbies an things that interset you.
+You'll also learn how to ask about other people's hobbies and how to invite them to join you in these activities.

+### Dialogue 1: An interest in photography

+M: Hey, I noticed that you have a camera on your desk.
+Are you into photography?
+B: Absolutely.
+I've been passionate about photography for many years.
+Capturing moments and scenes is like magic to me.
+M: That's awesome!
+How long have you been into photography?
+B: For nearly a decade now, it started as a hobby, but it has become a significant part of my life.
+M: Wow, that's quite a while!
+What kind of photography do you enjoy the most?
+B: I like landscapes and nature.
+It's incredible to capture the beauty of our world in pictures.
+M: That sounds amazing.
+I like photos a lot.
+Any tips for a newbie?
+B: Absolutely!
+I've taken things way too seriously in the past.
+So I always recommend starting with the basics, learning about your camera, and trying to have fun.
+M: Cool!
+Thanks for the tips.
+B: No problem!